adrian-qorbani/adrian-qorbani/README.md

 <hr />

-"... true nobility is being superior to your former self."
+>... true nobility is being superior to your former self.
--Ernest Hemingway
+> -Ernest Hemingway